 Stock damage or inventory damage is one of the biggest challenges faced by several managers and business owners in today’s highly competitive market.
-If you’re running an enterprise, along with stock, you have to handle a lot many things.
+If you’re running an enterprise, along with the stock, you have to handle a lot many things.
 Read our article on 7 mistakes that entrepreneurs should avoid. for some tips on running your business without making poor decisions.

 Anyway, such stock damages not only affect the financial health of a company with substantial revenue losses but sometimes are also responsible for employee injuries.
-Right from workplace culture, facility design, material handling equipment, industrial weighing machines for keeping a check on weight limits to safety equipment, several factors impact the safety of your stock.
+Right from workplace culture, facility design, material handling equipment, and industrial weighing machines for keeping a check on weight limits to safety equipment, several factors impact the safety of your stock.

 Much of the stock losses can be prevented with the help of a few simple measures.